Faculty of Social Sciences , University of Helsinki

 In this Helsinki Summer School course we explore urbanisation from the point of view of the Nordic ‘welfare city’.
 We are interested in exploring with you housing provision, transportation, education, the built environment and public spaces, from the standpoints of sustainability and equality.
 A welfare city, such as Helsinki, built on ideals of equality, the well-being of its citizens, a sustainable balance between the needs of both nature and the people, and responding to social and ecological awareness alike.

 However one process affecting the welfare city at the moment is gentrification.
 From hipster bars to rent increases, gentrification is a common and visible process of contemporary metropolitan restructuring, familiar from cities world around.
 Often its real meaning and what the process really entails remain invisible.
-Brought on by uneven investments, gentrification sees capital take over and transform homes and neighborhoods of low income people and is a cause of displacement and urban inequality – a process poorly suiting the ethos of the welfare city.
+Brought on by uneven investments, gentrification sees capital take over and transform homes and neighbourhoods of low income people and is a cause of displacement and urban inequality – a process poorly suiting the ethos of the welfare city.

 The course uses lectures, workshops and excursions in Helsinki to help understand contemporary problems and issues related to gentrification in the Nordic welfare city.